amrreda1995/recyclerview-builder/README.md

 ## About RecyclerViewBuilder

 Initially, I just wanted to use a library that encapuslates all of this logic and of course I've found more than one.
-But I asked myslef why not make a library for myself ?
+But I asked myself why not make a library for myself ?
 And also deliver it for everyone to use (Because boilerplate code is boring, am I right?).

 Also RecyclerViewBuilder is built completely in code, no external libraries.
 It's highly flexible and can be customized easily with minimum effort.